LightCircle/LightSDKIOS/README.md

 ## License

-SmartSDK is available under the MIT license.
+LightSDK is available under the MIT license.
 See the LICENSE file for more info.